 Dean Epps also worked during this time to create a program at Temple Law School that would further a core element of her vision for the school: a Center for Social Justice.
 In 2013, through a $1.5 million gift from Stephen and Sandra Sheller, the Sheller Center for Social Justice at Temple Law School came into being.
 Housed on the 4th floor of Klein Hall, the Sheller Center partners with local community advocacy organizations to address civil access to justice issues confronting underserved populations.
 The Law School added further resources in support of students pursuing social justice work in 2015 with the establishment of The Honorable Joyce Kean Social Justice Scholarship, funded by $500,000 gift from The Hon.
 Joyce (LAW ’79) and Dr. Herbert Kean.

 In 2016, Leonard Barrack LAW ’68 and his wife, Lynne, added to the Law School’s resources with a $5 million gift to the Temple University President’s Strategic Fund, which will fund the Barrack Scholars in Law program currently in development.
 Later that year, Dean Epps was appointed to the position of Temple University Provost.
-She has been succeeded by interim Dean Gregory N. Mandel.
+She was succeeded by interim Dean Gregory N. Mandel, who was appointed to the post permanently on May 1, 2017.

 Russell Conwell was an attorney, journalist, and Baptist minister who assumed the pastorate of Grace Baptist Church in North Philadelphia in the early 1880s.
 Through his leadership, the church quickly grew too large for the building it had commissioned at Mervine and Berks Streets.
 As a result, the congregation voted to purchase a lot a short distance away at Broad and Berks streets and to build what would become known as the Baptist Temple.